jonathanj/eliottree/README.rst

 Theme colors can be overridden via the `theme_overrides` key in the config file.
 The value of this key is itself a JSON object, each key is the name of a theme color and each value is a JSON list.
-This list should contain two values:
+This list should contain three values:

-1. A string that is a known terminal color.
+1. Foreground color, terminal color name or code; or `null` for the default color.
+2. Background color, terminal color name or code; or `null` for the default color.
-2. An optional list of color attributes.
+3. An optional array of color attribute names or codes; or `null` for the default attribute.

 For example, to override the `root` theme color to be bold magenta, and the `prop` theme color to be red: